huguesrichard/Allopipe/README.md

 >
 <br/>

-**Imputation mode**
+**How does AlloPipe handle with missing data?**
-You have to choose if you want to impute as ref/ref the variants missing in one of the table.
+We provide the possibility to impute missing variants as ref/ref (0/0), i.e. homozygous for the nucletotide of reference.
-If you are using individual VCF files as input, you most probably want to impute missing data as homozygous for the reference (ref/ref, or O/O)
+ - If you are using individual .VCF files as input ('single pair mode'), you most probably want to run with the 'imputation mode' as ref/ref variants are omitted in those files.
-If you are using joint VCF, running no-imputation will explicitely rull out
+ - If you are using joint .VCF ('multiple pairs mode'), running 'no-imputation mode' will explicitely rull out unsequenced variants.

 #### Launch Allo-Count for a single pair <a name="simple_ams"></a>